Observe and record animal behaviour

 Types of Enrichment

-Physical Enrichment: Modifying the environment promotes natural behaviours and encourages physical activity.
+Modifying the environment promotes natural behaviours and encourages physical activity.

-• Examples Include Foraging activities (scatter feeders, snuffle mat), long walks, agility, playing fetch, climbing structures (bird perches, scratching posts, climbing frames), providing hiding places, and providing water features (pools, streams).
+• Examples include Foraging activities (scatter feeders, snuffle mat), long walks, agility, playing fetch, climbing structures (bird perches, scratching posts, climbing frames), providing hiding places, and providing water features (pools, streams).

-Psychological Enrichment: Providing mental challenges to stimulate cognitive functions and improve their problem-solving skills
+Providing mental challenges to stimulate cognitive functions and improve their problem-solving skills

-• Examples Include Puzzle feeders, Snuffle Mats, Training, providing challenges to activate problem-solving skills in animals
+• Examples include Puzzle feeders, Snuffle Mats, Training, providing challenges to activate problem-solving skills in animals

-Social Enrichment: Encouraging interactions with other animals, humans and their environment to develop social skills and fulfil their social needs.
+Encouraging interactions with other animals, humans and their environment to develop social skills and fulfil their social needs.

-Sensory Enrichment: Engaging the senses through various stimuli to mimic natural environments.
+Engaging the senses through various stimuli to mimic natural environments.
 Providing animals with activities and enhancing their environment to stimulate their senses – touch, taste, smell, sight and hearing.

 Sub Topics